Norbert515/flutter_ide/README.md

 Just a few ideas I thought I'd drop into (before I forget them myself).

-### Json-Dart manager
+### JSON-Dart manager
-Copy a json schema into the plugin.
+Copy a JSON schema into the plugin.
 Instead of just converting the JSON to a Dart Object, it keeps the json representation.
-You can then toggle between Dart-object/json reprenstation to make adjustments.
+You can then toggle between Dart-object/JSON representation to make adjustments.
 Both are always in sync.

 ### Curve-Adjustments
 Like https://googlesamples.github.io/web-fundamentals/fundamentals/design-and-ux/animations/curve-playground.html